nicktate/containership.readme/client/222-configure-set.md

 --strict-ssl         Whether or not to force ssl on requests to the cluster
 ```

-The `containership configure set [cluster]` command will create a configuration object
+The `containership configure set [cluster]` command will create a configuration object for the given cluster name \(Note, the name of the cluster argument is only used locally to decide which is the active cluster for the CLI to use\).
+Once a cluster has been configured and set as active, all CLI commands that interact with a ContainerShip cluster will use the configured cluster.

 ## Examples